Guide - The Best of Park City

 Zip Lines

 Multiple zip line experiences operate in the Park City area.
-Park City Mountain offers zip lines as part of its summer adventure programming.
-Utah Olympic Park provides zip experiences that take advantage of Olympic venue infrastructure.
+Park City Mountain offers zip lines as part of its summer adventure programming that include single and two-person options.
+Utah Olympic Park provides zip experiences that allow the participant to choose between a shorter, less steep option or the Extreme Zipline, that is one of the steepest in the world.

 Tour lengths and heights vary—confirm specifications if you have concerns about either.